vippsas/vipps-developers/faqs/services.md

 Apply for services on [portal.vipps.no](https://portal.vipps.no).

-**Please note:** If you plan to use Vipps through a PSP, please see [Direct integration and PSP integration](../common-topics/direct-vs-psp.md).
+**Please note:** If you plan to use Vipps MobilePay through a PSP, please see [Direct integration and PSP integration](../common-topics/direct-vs-psp.md).

-Vipps is required to perform a background check on all merchants who want to use Vipps services, so it might take a few days before you hear back from us.
+We are required to perform a background check on all merchants who want to use our services, so it might take a few days before you hear back from us.
 You can check the status of your application on [portal.vipps.no](https://portal.vipps.no)